eth-applied-research-group/blog/content/post/nye-proof-specs.md

 No deployments on New Year's Eve?
 A necessary sacrifice, sure.

-The _why_ is rather hidden in plain sight.
+But the _why_ is rather hidden in plain sight.
 Throughout a specification, we bury its structural integrity —its _invariants_—in normative prose.

 What if we didn't?